neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 4) In the end timeline should be locally deleted on the safekeeper(s) which are in the old set but not in the new one, unless they are unreachable.
-To be safe this also should be done under generation number (deletion proceeds only if current configuration is <= than one in request and safekeeper is not memeber of it).
+To be safe this also should be done under generation number (deletion proceeds only if current configuration is <= than one in request and safekeeper is not member of it).
 5) If current conf fetched on step 1 is already not joint and members equal to `desired_set`, jump to step 7, using it as `new_conf`.